Robert Mueller May Not Be The Savior The Anti-Trump Internet Is Hoping For

 A lot of people are counting on special counsel Robert Mueller.

 Ana Navarro, a Republican and frequent critic of Trump on cable news outlets, beseeched him on Twitter to "hurry the hell up!" and get to the bottom of any connections between the Trump campaign and Russians.
-The satirical website the Onion said he's gorging on chicken nuggets to "get into the mind" of President Donald Trump.
+The satirical website the Onion said he's gorging on chicken nuggets to "get into the mind" of President Trump.
 And T-shirts bearing the logo "It's Mueller Time" are on sale at Amazon and Etsy.

 .@BorowitzReport: Millions Willing to Work for Robert Mueller for Free If That Would Speed Things Up https://t.co/hbWCjAOYeS pic.twitter.com/JfcHdkBcTd— The New Yorker (@NewYorker) August 15, 2017